sweattep/ancient_quotes/README.md

 >turn the hearts of the parents to their children

+>let go of the raft once youve crossed the river

 >And do not obey every worthless habitual swearer

 >who acquit the guilty for a bribe, but deny justice for the innocent